mcorybillington/babykangaroo/README.md

-# baby kangaroo
+# babykangaroo

-If you aren't good with big words, just run this script against your document, collect oneself, and let this script do the drudgery.
+If you aren't good with big words, just run this script against your document, sit back, and let this script do the hard work.

-baby-kangaroo-ified:
+babykangaroo-ified:

-If you aren't respectable with self-aggrandizing words, precisely outpouring this handwriting against your document, accumulate oneself, and countenance this handwriting practice the drudgery.
+>If you aren't respectable with self-aggrandizing words, precisely outpouring this handwriting against your document, baby-sit back, and countenance this handwriting practice the intemperately work.
 ## Getting Started

 Clone this repo